 This paper was produced in order to update the instructions and guidance given to inspectors within OTO.
 A copy of it has been supplied to UKOITC and Brindex for the help and guidance of their members.

+Top of page

 Why reconciliations are needed

 For most of the taxes dealt with by the Inland Revenue it is not normal to adopt an audit approach to tax returns.
 Rather computations are submitted by taxpayers based on accounts.
 In the case of companies of the size dealt with by the Oil Taxation Office these will often be accounts which have been subjected to internal audit and external audit on an ongoing basis.
 Because of the structure of the PRT legislation however, particularly that part relating to the allowance of expenditure, most expenditure claims are submitted, examined and determined long before accounts covering the claim period are available.
 Returns of incomings for PRT purposes are also made ahead of audited financial accounts.
 As regards expenditure, and particularly at the first claim stage, OTO’s examination methods involve some inspection of basic records and consideration of accounting systems, but it has always been recognised that this process falls well short of a full audit and the OTO would need further reassurance as to the accuracy of PRT claims and returns.
 This can only be achieved by a reconciliation of those claims and returns with the audited accounts and CT computations when they become available.